vibrantleaf/srvbundles/bundles/cloud/README.md

 ### This Bundle Incudes:
 - ☁️ seafile: A High performance file syncing and sharing server.
-- 🌱 radicale: A simple CalDAV and CardDAV server.
+- 🌱 radicale: A simple CalDAV and CardDAV sync server.
-- 🦊 firefox sync: A browser synchronization Server.
+- 🦊 firefox sync: A browser synchronization service.
 - 🦘 wallabag: A seflhosed read it later service.
+- 🛡️ vaultwarden: A Unofficial Bitwarden compatible server.

 ### How To Install:
 ```sh